bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Geodatapackage_and_otherformats.md

 ## What is a GeodataPackage

-A Geodatapackage is an opensource and free way to store multpile GIS layers in a single database.
+A Geodatapackage is an open source and free way to store multiple GIS layers in a single database.
 The database repository is flexible in being used in many different ways, including mobile applications, as well as its ability to store different data types like tables, raster and vector GIS layers.
 When created the file will have .gpkg extension.
 The equivalent to this datatype in the ArcGIS environment is a FileGeoDatabase.

 ## How To Create a new GeodataPackage in QGIS